-You have just discovered Scopehill Observatory.
-It all started, "long, long ago in another galaxy", about 36 years ago to be more exact.
+You have just discovered ScopeHill Observatory.
+It all started, "long, long ago in another galaxy", in the Fall of 1981 to be more exact.
 We moved from inside a small Kansas town to living outside the city limits in the dark countryside.
-I started "looking up" and slowly but surely evolution has kept things moving ever since.
+I started "looking up" for the first time in my adult life and slowly but surely evolution has kept things moving ever since.
 The existence of this web site is to share the ideas, design and construction tips of my observatory buildings, telescopes and the various paraphernalia that goes with it.
 Heck, who knows, eventually I may actually take some images again too.
-The original observatory stood the test of time for over 20 years and the construction on the new observatory complex started in December 2009 and was completed in the Fall of 2010.
+The original observatory stood the test of time for over 20 years and the construction on the new observatory complex was started in December 2009 and completed in the Fall of 2010.
+Since then I have been trying to hone my imaging skills and have learned a lot along the way with my RCX400 and Meade DSI cameras.

 March 27, 2012: I Purchased a new QSI683wsg monochromatic CCD camera with the 8 filter wheel earlier this month.